McRent NZ

 Driving a Campervan around Spain

-• Some toll highways called "autopistas de peaje" (marked AP) charge fees based on vehicle height below or above 2.4 metres
+• Some toll motorways called "autopistas de peaje" (marked AP) charge fees based on vehicle category (e.g., light vs heavy vehicles, and whether you are towing)

-• Low Emission Zones now operate in Madrid, Barcelona and many other large cities; foreign vehicles must preregister online or display an accepted emissions sticker
+• Low Emission Zones now operate in Madrid, Barcelona and many other large cities; rules vary by city and foreign vehicles may need to register in advance or request an equivalence/authorisation

 • Wild camping is prohibited, but overnight parking is usually allowed if you keep awnings, tables and levellers packed away

-• Carry a reflective vest and two warning triangles for breakdowns (required by law)
+• Carry a reflective vest and a V-16 hazard warning device for breakdowns (mandatory from 1 January 2026; replaces warning triangles)

 • Service areas marked "Área de Servicio" operate 24 hours with fuel, food and sometimes showers

-• Border crossings to Portugal and France are simple with no additional permits needed
+• Border crossings to Portugal and France are straightforward, with no additional permits needed

 Places to Stay in a Motorhome